FlexAC: Towards Flexible Control of Associative Reasoning in Multimodal Large Language Models: Acknowledgements

 \section{Acknowledgements}

-This study is supported by grants from the National Natural Science Foundation of China (Grant No. U23A20315, No. 62425208, No. U22A2097, No. 62122018, No. 62020106008), Shenzhen Science and Technology Program (No.JCYJ20240813114208012), and Fundamental Research Funds for the Central Universities.
+This study is supported by grants from the National Natural Science Foundation of China (Grant No. U23A20315, No. 62425208, No. U22A2097, No. 62122018, No. 62020106008), Shenzhen Science and Technology Program (No.JCYJ20240813114208012), Fundamental Research Funds for the Central Universities, and Natural Science Foundation of Sichuan Province (Grant No. 2025ZNSFSC1463).

 \resumetocwriting

 { }